exasol/pyexasol/docs/SCRIPT_OUTPUT.md

 ALTER SESSION SET SCRIPT_OUTPUT_ADDRESS = 'myserver:16442';
 ```

 Exasol may run UDFs in parallel using large amount of VM's.
 Each VM opens individual connection to TCP Server and keeps it opened until the end of execution.
-TCP server must be prepared for large number of long connections.
+TCP server must be prepared for large number of simultaneous connections.

 PyEXASOL provides such TCP server for your convenience.
 It can work in two different modes: